Fdito/W4tch-it/README.md

 # W4tch-it
 A web simple web page that enables you to share Netflix, Disney + and other streaming platforms in zoom meetings

+#How to use?

+Open [W4tch-it](https://www.w4tch-it.web.app) and make click in start in the popup select the tab that says “Chrome tab” then select Netflix, Disney + etc. tab and click in share.
+You are all set, just share the Chrome window in zoom and enjoy your movie with friends.